RunDumy/Star/star-frontend/README.md

 - Axios helper with JWT Authorization header
 - Input sanitization via DOMPurify

-## Deploy to Vercel
+## Deployment

-- Push this folder as a repo
-- Import repo in Vercel
-- Add env var NEXT_PUBLIC_API_URL
-- Deploy
+Deploy the frontend to any static hosting provider that supports Next.js.
+Configure the environment variable NEXT_PUBLIC_API_URL to point to your Azure App Service backend.

 Tip: Compress public images and keep particles count low for best performance on free plans.